AdityaSharmaHub/virtual-voice-assistant/Readme.md

-# Virtual Voice Assistant - Desktop Application
+# Virtual Voice Assistant - Desktop Application using Python

 A desktop based GUI application used as a voice assistant just like Alexa which is build using python libraries.